nicoolas25/tech-test-keypads/README.md

 **Notes**

 You don't have to do all the levels, go as far as you can in a decent amount of time.
-The whole test should be less than a day of work.
+The whole test should take a full day of work for a developer with a bit of experience.
 If it isn't the case let me know.

 All examples aren't necessarly accurate.
 Correctness isn't that much of an issue in the whole test as many things depends on your own implementations.